 - Don’t sign until you’re satisfied that the credit product works for you.
 Remember, the product that works for you today may not work for you down the road.
 Make sure you’ve considered both before you sign.

 The CFPB is unique among financial regulators.
 Other regulators focus on the safety and soundness of the financial institutions first.
 The CFPB is the first to focus primarily on the American consumer.
-To learn more about the Office of Fair Lending and our fair lending efforts, check out our recent report to Congress or our recent blog posts.
+To learn more about our fair lending efforts, check out our recent report to Congress or our recent blog posts.

 We work to ensure fair, equitable, and nondiscriminatory access to credit for both individuals and communities through: